The Siege of Sziget

-The Siege of Sziget or The Peril of Sziget (Szigeti veszedelem, Obsidio Szigetiana, Opsada Sigeta) is a Hungarian epic poem in fifteen parts, written by Miklós Zrínyi in 1647 and published in 1651, about the final battle of his great-grandfather Nikola IV Zrinski (also Miklós Zrínyi in Hungarian) against the Ottomans in 1566.
+The Siege of Sziget or The Peril of Sziget (Szigeti veszedelem, Obsidio Szigetiana) is a Hungarian epic poem in fifteen parts, written by Miklós Zrínyi in 1647 and published in 1651, about the final battle of his great-grandfather Nikola IV Zrinski (Miklós Zrínyi in Hungarian) against the Ottomans in 1566.
+The epic was originally published within the book Siren of the Adriatic Sea (Adriai tengernek Syrenaia) where it was accompanied by several lyric poems.

-Narrative and depictions of Suleiman the Magnificent, the Virgin Mary, and Cupid
+Narrative and style

 The poem recounts in epic fashion the Battle of Szigetvár, in which a vastly outnumbered Croatian-Hungarian army tried to resist a Turkish invasion.
 The battle concluded when Captain Zrinski's forces, having been greatly depleted, left the fortress walls in a famous onslaught.
 Approximately four hundred troops forayed into the Turkish camp.
 The epic concludes with Zrinski killing Sultan Suleiman I, before being gunned down by janissaries.
-Being in the epic tradition, specifically modeled on the Iliad and the Gerusalemme Liberata, it opens with an invocation of a muse (in this case, the Virgin Mary), and often features supernatural elements; Cupid even appears in Part XII.
-Zrinski is several times compared to Hector in the text.
+Being in the epic tradition, specifically modeled on the Iliad and Gerusalemme Liberata, it opens with an invocation, though not of the muse, but of the Virgin Mary, and often features supernatural elements; Cupid even appears in Part XII.
+Zrinski is compared to Hector several times in the text.

-Reception

-Kenneth Clark's renowned history Civilisation lists the Szigeti veszedelem as one of the major literary achievements of the 17th century.
-While John Milton's Paradise Lost is often credited as resurrecting the classical epic, it was published in 1667, a full sixteen years after the Veszedelem.
-Petar Zrinski, the author's brother, published a Croatian version of the epic in 1660.
-The first English translation was published in 2011.
+The verse is dodecasyllabic, typically but not exclusively with a caesura after the sixth syllable, resembling the alexandrine verse, organised into quatrains with AAAA rhyme scheme: